chipsandbeans/Django-Final-Project/README.md

 - View a list of meals with nutritional breakdowns and total calories.
 - Edit or update my meal details.
 - Delete meals when necessary.
+- Add weight in either kilograms or pounds.
+- View a list of weight entries with their value in kilograms or pounds.
+- Edit or update my weight details.
+- Delete weight entries when necessary.
 - Ensure that my data remains private and secure.

 ---